-On-limit keto diet foods mostly include sources laden in fat, moderate in protein, and low in carb.
+On-limit keto diet foods mostly include sources laden in fat and moderate in protein.

-• Fats & Oils: Notably, fats and oils are a mainstay in a keto diet.
+Notably, fats and oils are a foundation keto diet.
 Avocado oil, butter, coconut oil, lard, mayonnaise, and olive oil are common staples.

-• High-Fat Dairy: High-fat dairy products include cream cheese, heavy cream, soft and hard cheese, sour cream, and yogurt.
-Watch out for added sugars in yogurt.
+High-fat dairy products include cream cheese, heavy cream, soft and hard cheese, sour cream, and yogurt.
+Just watch out for added sugars in yogurt!

 Keto Diet Foods to Limit or Avoid

-Limiting or avoiding moderate to high-carb foods is another focus on the keto diet.
+Limiting or avoiding moderate to high-carb foods is another focus of the keto diet.
 More specific examples include grains, beans, starchy veggies, fruits, and sweet treats.

-• Beans & Legumes: Beans and legumes contain plant-based protein, but they are also rich in carb.
-Limit or avoid lentils, soybeans, peas, peanuts, peanut butter, bean varieties including black, kidney, and pinto.
+Beans and legumes contain plant-based protein, but they are also rich in carbs.
+Limit or avoid lentils, soybeans, peas, peanuts, peanut butter, and bean varieties including black, kidney, and pinto.

-• Starchy Veggies: Unlike non-starchy veggies, starchy veggies are starchy vegetables are higher in carbohydrates.
-Beets, butternut squash, carrots, corn, pumpkin, russet potatoes, sweet potatoes, pumpkin, yams, zucchini are examples.
+Unlike non-starchy veggies, starchy veggies are starchy vegetables that are higher in carbohydrates.
+Beets, butternut squash, carrots, corn, pumpkin, russet potatoes, sweet potatoes, pumpkin, and yams are examples.

-• Fruits: While there are fruits that can fit into a keto diet, most are considered off-limits.
-Higher carb fruits include apples, bananas, cherries, grapes, mangoes, pears, pineapples, watermelon.
+While there are fruits that can fit into a keto diet, most are considered off-limits.
+Higher carb fruits include apples, bananas, cherries, grapes, mangoes, pears, pineapples, and watermelon.
 Avoid all fruit juices, too.

-The ketogenic diet was coined in the early 1920s, in which Russel Wilder used it as a treatment for epilepsy.
+The ketogenic diet was coined in the early 1920s when Russel Wilder used it as a treatment for epilepsy.
 Hospitals took to the diet to manage epilepsy and seizures, primarily in the pediatric population.
-Epileptic adult patients who do not improve through conventional methods have also been shown to benefit from the ketogenic diet.
+Epileptic adult patients who show no improvement through conventional methods have also benefited from the ketogenic diet.

-Fast forward to modern day, the ketogenic diet has exploded the world of diet, health, and science.
-Growing evidence suggests keto may lead to many health benefits, including weight loss, heart health, and diabetes management.
+Fast forward to modern-day, the ketogenic diet has exploded the worlds of diet, health, and science.
+Growing studies show keto may lead to many health benefits, including weight loss, heart health, and diabetes management.
 A keto diet may also reduce the risk of developing neurodegenerative diseases, including Alzheimer's and Parkinson's diseases.

-• Weight Loss: Weight loss can be complex, but dieters often turn to keto as a simple solution to lose weight.
+Weight loss can be complex, but dieters often turn to keto as a simple solution to lose body fat.
 A meta-analysis suggests a ketogenic diet can be more helpful for weight loss compared to low-fat diets.

-• Heart Health: Dyslipidemia, or abnormal lipids in the blood, is a well-known risk factor for heart disease.
-Evidence suggests a keto diet may improve total cholesterol, HDL cholesterol, triglycerides, and LDL cholesterol levels.
+Dyslipidemia, or abnormal lipids in the blood, is a well-known risk factor for heart/cardiovascular disease.
+Evidence suggests a keto diet plan may improve total cholesterol, HDL cholesterol, triglycerides, and LDL cholesterol levels.
 High blood pressure (BP) also increases heart disease risk, though data lacks on the significance of keto on BP.

 Though the benefits of a ketogenic diet are appealing, there are potential risks and side effects one should consider.